RenderbitTechnologies/ArchKatas/README.md

 ![Integration with Travel Agency for Support](./diagrams/user-journey-diagrams/07-integration-with-travel-agency-for-support.png)

-1. **Start**: The journey begins when the user faces any travel-related issue or requires assistance on the Road Warrior platform.
+1. **Start**: The journey begins when the user faces any travel-related issue or requires assistance on the RoadWarrior platform.
 2. **User Faces Issue**: While using the platform or during their travel, the user encounters a problem or has a query.
-3. **Contact Preferred Travel Agency**: The user utilizes the in-app feature to reach out to their preferred travel agency, integrated with the Road Warrior system, for direct and immediate support.
+3. **Contact Preferred Travel Agency**: The user utilizes the in-app feature to reach out to their preferred travel agency, integrated with the RoadWarrior system, for direct and immediate support.
 4. **Agency Provides Support**: The integrated travel agency receives the user's request and provides necessary assistance, be it changes in reservations, clarifications, or other support.
 5. **Issue Resolved**: The travel agency successfully addresses the user's issue, and the user is satisfied with the resolution provided.
 6. **End**: The user continues to use the platform, and their interaction for this specific support journey concludes.